Combine strategies to target chronic pain

-The program uses proven tactics such as behavioral reactivation, management of mood, management of other people, and management of activities.
+The program uses proven tactics such as management of mood, management of other people, management of activities, and behavioral reactivation.
 These topics and concepts are introduced to patients through a treatment group, and they learn to fit these concepts into their belief system.

-For example, cognitive restructuring, or unhelpful thinking, would focus on negative attitudes.
+For example, cognitive restructuring would focus on negative attitudes or unhelpful thinking.
 If a patient woke up in the morning with so much pain that he or she didn’t want to get out of bed, the team would work with the patient to help him or her develop a more positive outlook.
 The team might encourage patients to think instead of how much better they would feel after getting up and doing a few stretching exercises.
 "We help them identify unhelpful thoughts or unhelpful thinking patterns and challenge them into developing more helpful strategies in terms of new thoughts," explains Bertagnolli.